BloomTech-Labs/neighborhood-chef-be/README.md

 Next, ensure you have installed these pre-requisites:

-- Docker Desktop and command line application (`docker`)
+- Docker Desktop and command line application (`docker`) in your path and available when issuing the command `docker`
-- Postgres command line application (`psql`)
+- Postgres command line application (`psql`) in your path and available when issuing the command `psql`
-- Knex command line application (`knex`) globally so that it is in your path and available when issuing the command `whereis knex`
+- Knex command line application (`knex`) globally so that it is in your path and available when issuing the command `knex`

-Then, ensure the script has `execute` permission, and run the script in a Bash or Zsh Shell session:
+Then, ensure the script has `execute` permission, and run the script in a Bash (Linux/WSL) or Zsh (macOS) Shell session:

 `cd data; chmod +x postgres-docker.bash; ./postgres-docker.bash`